-Some people worry about radiati ors, but this is ridicul The Sydney Morning Herald shuts down all its computers for ten min utes each hour "for health rea
+Some people worry about radiation from monitors, but this is ridiculous.
+The Sydney Morning Herald shuts down all its computers for ten minutes each hour "for health reasons...."

 Sampling samplers

 ST musicos are being promised an upgrade to Microdeal's Replay 4 Sampler in the next few months.